Yaacov Cohen: Okay, so welcome to this fifth episode of the future of information webinar. We have been starting a very exciting web series

 I think it's interesting to understand from you, Maxi, how you mitigate between these conflicting requirements.

 Maximilian Friedl: Umhm, yeah, thank you for the question.
 And that is basically also linked to what I've shared about who was involved in that whole journey.
 So it's a collaborative approach between us from the IT provider side.
 So we take care of the IT requirements to build the platforms.
 But it's more than that.
 So for instance, what we need to consider is global standards, local laws and also regulatory requirements.
 So especially in the insurance and finance sector, we have strict and very strong regulatory units in different countries.
 So one example would be BaFin in Germany or Finra in North America, for instance, which are really having not just IT requirements, but also regulatory and legal requirements in terms of data information protection, and another point, especially here in Europe is the GDPR, to protect private information and to make sure that information is not kept if it's no longer required.
 And as you mentioned, it's clashing sometimes with the business requirements.
 So that is one of the challenges we had to undergo.
-And yeah, agree on on a group level.
+And yeah, agree on a group level.
 So the overall requirements were defined in our holding power legal unit there.
 To come to compromise and to an overall setup of requirements and definitions which would be the standard set on a global level, meaning defining a global standard which is defined more or less on BaFin and regulatory comments coming in but as you also mentioned, retention versus deletion.

 If the group says everything should be deleted in a timely manner dependent on GDPR requirements, at the same time, we have also legal requirements to retain information which is relevant from a legal point of view.
 So that's the so-called record management.